WikiMind-GmbH/opensource-customgpt-builder/structurizr/adrs/0001-swa-documentation-with-sturcturizr-lit-and-C4+Arc42+ADRs copy.md

 ## Context

+*Why SWA Documentation*
+Documenting Software Architecture and Sofware Architecture Decisions brings many advantages for multiple stakeholders.
+Everyone, including from technical to non-technical people can get a basic understanding of the Software System, its requirements and architecture in multiple depths.
+- Management can quickly get a high-level view of the architecture and its goals
+- the Product owner or Tech lead will be able to see the Architecture and the reasoning behind Architecture decisions and their development over time
+- New developers will be able to quickly understand the software system without a deep dive into the code and the explicitly documented constraints and decisions will enable them to create code in accordance to the teams previous decisions.

-We need to document software architecture.
+**Thus, we need to document software architecture.**
 Creating a template&process and finding tools that can be used across projects will set clear expectations of quality and structure and make it easier to create quality documentation.
 This project will be a test-run for it

 Criteria:
 - Code-based for easier versioning and maintainability